wandyezj/wandyezj.github.io/writing/seattle-quake-safe.md

 JSON file for each building `<number>.json` and a picture of the building. certificate can be looked up with`<url>?certificate=<number>`,  an QR code can be printed for a specific building (QR code can contain 4296 characters).

+## Building Nutrition Label

+- Could apply to a whole host of safety issues